mitexleo/fediroma/docs/installation/freebsd_en.md

 * Change `ssl_certificate_key` to `/var/db/acme/certs/example.tld/example.tld.key`.
 * Change all references of `example.tld` to your instance's domain name.

-## Creating a startup script for Pleroma
+## Creating a startup script for Akkoma

-Pleroma will need to compile when it initially starts, which typically takes a longer period of time.
+Akkoma will need to compile when it initially starts, which typically takes a longer period of time.
 Therefore, it is good practice to initially run pleroma from the command-line before utilizing the rc.d script.
 That is done as follows: